 Yes.
 And in some cases, it’s even more important to wear sunglasses in cold weather.

-While the sun sits lower in the sky in the winter months, the UV rays are just as intense.
-And in some cases, the colder months actually bring a risk of double exposure to UV rays.
+While the sun sits lower in the sky in the winter months, the UV rays are often just as intense.
+And in some cases, the colder months can bring a risk of double exposure to UV rays.

-Sunlight bounces off wet and icy surroundings, producing a glare and doubling our exposure to harmful UV rays.
-So if it’s wet or snowy outside, be sure to bring your polarized sunglasses to shield your eyes from the glare.
+Sunlight can bounce off wet and icy surroundings, producing a glare and doubling our exposure to harmful UV rays.
+So if it’s wet or snowy outside, a pair of polarized sunglasses can help shield your eyes from the glare.

-As mentioned above, water is one of the most reflective surfaces.
-And whether the sun is fully visible or not, being on or near snow or ice increases the amount of UV radiation you receive.
+As mentioned above, water is one of the more reflective surfaces.
+And whether the sun is fully visible or not, being on or near snow or ice can increase the amount of UV radiation you receive.

 Many winter sport activities also usually take place at high altitudes, where the sun’s UV rays are stronger.

-In addition to preventing snow blindness, wearing sunglasses from November through March can help reduce winter glare and vision-related headaches.
+In addition to reducing the risk of snow blindness, wearing sunglasses from November through March may help reduce winter glare and vision-related headaches.
 So if you’re hitting the slopes, selecting appropriate sunglasses for skiing and snowboarding is essential.

-Whether you ride a snowmobile regularly or not, it’s important to find the right sunglasses to suit your cold-weather needs.
+Whether you ride a snowmobile regularly or not, it’s important to find sunglasses to suit your cold-weather needs.

-Schedule an eye exam and discuss your winter activities with your doctor.
-Your eye care professional will help you find the right eyewear to keep your peepers protected and comfortable through the winter months.
+Schedule an eye exam and discuss your winter activities with your eye doctor.
+They can help you find the appropriate eyewear to help keep your eyes protected through the winter months.

 READ NEXT: How climate may affect eyes and vision